-After several discussions with my boyfriend about investments, I decided to give this blog post a go.
+After several discussions with my partner about investments, I decided to give this blog post a go.
 Much like other investment advice out there, this one’s going to give you an extremely broad idea on how you should approach investments in stocks, shares, bonds, REITS, and the like.

 I spent a considerable amount of time in 2018 doubling down on investment knowledge and education as part of my investment planning and financial planning studies.
 Having exposure to the business and technology world, my take on investment tips is (thankfully) not as narrowed as the typical analyst advice would be.